tarantool/tntcxx/doc/tntcxx_api.rst

     it returns ``-1``.
 Then, :ref:`Connection.getError() <tntcxx_api_connection_geterror>`
     gives the error message.

-    :param conn: object of the :ref:`Connection <tntcxx_api_connection>` class.
+    :param Connection<BUFFER, NetProvider>& conn: object of the :ref:`Connection <tntcxx_api_connection>`
+                                                    class.
-    :param addr: address of the host where a Tarantool instance is running.
+    :param const std::string_view& addr: address of the host where a Tarantool instance is running.
-    :param port: port that a Tarantool instance is listening on.
+    :param unsinged port: port that a Tarantool instance is listening on.
-    :param timeout: connection timeout, seconds.
+    :param size_t timeout: connection timeout, seconds.
 Optional.
 Defaults to ``2``.

     :return: ``0`` on success, or ``-1`` otherwise.
     :rtype: int